The Real 'Dash & Lily' Notebook Met A Dark End

 “There were some secrets, I think.
 But Austin burned it.
 So that’s never getting out,” Francis said.
 I'm sorry, Austin burned it?

-Well, the holiday rom-com has a much lighter ending, but just know that as you grin throughout that final episode, somewhere out there lies the ashes of that real life notebook.
+Well, the Christmas rom-com has a much lighter ending, but just know that as you grin throughout that final episode, somewhere out there lies the ashes of that real life notebook.